Admissions

 What type of financial support do PhD students receive?

-All applicants who are admitted to the PhD Program (in FA21 and beyond) will be guaranteed five years of financial support, including coverage of most of the tuition/fee costs.
+All applicants who are admitted to the PhD Program (in the upcoming admission cycle) will be guaranteed five years of financial support, including coverage of most of the tuition/fee costs.
 The support may come in the form of guaranteed TA positions on campus, other forms of campus employment, non-employment financial awards, or any combination of the three.
-The most common form of support is a 50% TA appointment on campus, and the current nine-month salary of a first-time TA with a 50% appointment is $29,125.00.
+The most common form of support is a 50% TA appointment on campus, and the current nine-month salary of a first-time TA with a 50% appointment is $34,000.00.
 As the actual financial support package for each admitted student may vary, applicants should refer to the financial support package letter that they receive upon being admitted.

 As many financial support packages will include a guaranteed TA position for one or more years, please note the following policies regarding this guarantee: